-Spinal stenosis is a generic term that is used to describe a group of spinal conditions.
-These conditions involve a narrowing, or constricting, of various structural components of the spinal column.
-This narrowing can lead to bone-on-bone contact, compression of the spinal nerves, or even the compression of the spinal cord itself.
+Spinal stenosis is a general term that is used to describe a group of spinal conditions.
+These conditions involve a narrowing, or constricting, of the spinal column.
+This narrowing can lead to bone-on-bone contact, compression of the spinal nerves, or even compression of the spinal cord itself.
 Compression can lead to inflammation, pain, problematic mobility, and difficulty participating in one’s everyday activities.

-There are many different locations on the spinal column, as well as several spinal structures, in which stenosis can occur.
-Stenosis can appear in the cervical (neck), thoracic (rib cage), and lumbar (lower back) segments of the spine, with a majority of cases being reported in the lumbar spine.
-Additionally, different types of stenosis are identified by the structure of the spine in which the narrowing occurs.
-These types include: central stenosis, foraminal stenosis, and far lateral stenosis.
+There are many different locations on the spine, as well as several spinal structures, in which spinal stenosis can occur.
+Stenosis can appear in the cervical (neck), thoracic (rib cage), or lumbar (lower back) segments of the spine.
+However, a majority of cases are reported in the lumbar spine.
+In addition, different types of spinal stenosis are identified by the structure of the spinal column in which the narrowing occurs.
+These types include: central canal stenosis, foraminal stenosis, and far lateral stenosis.

-Central stenosis is a narrowing of the central spinal canal in which the spinal cord runs.
-This constriction can lead to pressure on, as well as inflammation of, the spinal cord itself and results in a variety of troubling symptoms.
+Central spinal stenosis is a narrowing of the central spinal canal through which the spinal cord runs.
+This constriction can lead to pressure on, as well as inflammation of, the spinal cord.
+Irritation or compression of spinal tissues often results in a variety of troubling symptoms.

 Foraminal stenosis involves the narrowing of the foramina in the spine.
-The foramina are openings in the vertebrae that allow for nerve roots to branch out from the spinal cord and to extend to other parts of the body.
+The foramina are openings in the vertebrae that allow for nerve roots to branch outward from the spinal cord and to extend to far reaches of the body.
 When the foramina become smaller as a result of foraminal stenosis, spinal nerves often become compressed.
 This pinching of nerve tissue can lead to any of the painful, even debilitating, symptoms of spinal stenosis.

 Symptoms of Spinal Stenosis

 As with many spinal conditions, the symptoms of spinal stenosis can seem very similar to other possible diagnoses.
-Additionally, symptoms can vary greatly from person-to-person, especially because stenosis can occur in different areas and structures of the spine.
-In order to accurately reach a diagnosis, it is important to consult a physician who can use all the tools in their toolbox to fully assess the source of your pain and discomfort.
-That being said, if you are experiencing any of the symptoms listed below, you may be dealing with spinal stenosis, and should address this possibility with the assistance of a professional.
-Symptoms may include:
+Additionally, symptoms can vary greatly from person to person, especially because stenosis can occur in different areas and structures of the spine.
+In order to accurately reach a diagnosis, it is important to consult a physician who can use all of the tools in their toolbox to fully assess the source of your pain and discomfort.
+That being said, if you experience any of the symptoms below, you may be dealing with spinal stenosis.
+Address the following symptoms with the assistance of a medical professional:

-- Localized pain, ranging from dulling or aching to sharp and stabbing
+- Localized pain, ranging from dull or aching to sharp and stabbing.

-- Muscular weakness in arms or legs, which can affect one’s ability to perform actions steadily
+- Muscular weakness in arms or legs, which can affect your coordination.

-- Slow onset of symptoms that can take up to several years to develop to their full severity
+- Slow onset of symptoms that can take up to several years to mature to their full severity.

 - Possible loss of bowel or bladder control.
 Seek immediate medical attention if this occurs.